 - You need a federal resume to apply for a job post within the US federal government; or

-- You’re using an international CV format for job applications outside the US.
+- You’re using an international CV format for job applications outside the United States.

 Tips on Choosing the Best Resume Length for You